mrcrow/MRoundedButton/README.md

 TODO
 ====
-1. Fix typo (I'm not a native English speaker, so I need your help)
+1. Make it Cocoapods
-2. Border issue
+2. Fix typo (may need your help)
-3. Make it Cocoapods
+3. Border issue

 Lisence
 =======